jyoeymama/SigmaClient/README.md

 REMEMBER THAT EVERYTHING MIGHT NOT WORK, THIS IS STILL IN DEVELOPMENT!

+Multiboxing is also being added to Sigma Client V1.7

+A translator is also being added to Sigma Client V1.7 for those whose native language is not english.

 Tracers are currently being worked on and NoDark still dosent work as well as a few other things, This will be fixed soon.

 to all my users, THANK YOU!